Academics for Black Survival and Wellness

 University of Florida Counseling Psychology Doctoral Student

-Jeannette Mejia is a rising second-year Counseling Psychology doctoral student at the University of Florida.
-Her research interests include, facilitating the healing from anti-Black systems of oppression and processes necessary to achieve Black liberation.
-She is especially interested in using models of critical consciousness, resistance, and strength to achieve wellness with and for Black, poor, queer and/or transgender, Spanish-speaking immigrants of color.
+Jeannette Mejia is a rising third-year Counseling Psychology doctoral student at the University of Florida.
+Her interests include, applying Black Feminist approaches to facilitate the healing from anti-Black systems of oppression and processes necessary to achieve Black liberation.
+She is especially interested in using models of critical consciousness, resistance, and strength to achieve and construct wellness with and for Black, poor, queer and/or transgender, Spanish-speaking immigrants of color.
 She is a proud Black woman of Dominican descent who engages in Black feminist work with deep love for Black people.

 Garrett Ross (He/him)